AMWA-TV/bcp-003/best-practice-authorisation.md

 ### DNS-SD Advertisement

-The Authorisation Server MUST support advertising itself using DNS-SD as per [RFC 6763](RFC-6763).
-It MUST support advertisement over both mDNS and unicast service but MAY allow the operator to disable one or other of these discovery modes as a configuration option.
+The Authorisation Server MUST support advertising itself using unicast DNS-SD as per [RFC 6763](RFC-6763).
+The Authorisation Server SHOULD NOT be advertised of mDNS based DNS-SD.
 The Authorisation Server MUST advertise itself with the following service type:

 ```